This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-This single serving bananas foster recipe takes about 10 minutes from start to finish.
+This single serving bananas foster recipe takes about 10 minutes from start to finish, including prep and cooking time.

 Yes.
-Double all ingredients and use a slightly larger skillet to make dessert for two.
+Double all ingredients and use a slightly larger skillet to make bananas foster for two.

 Ways To Use Leftover Ingredients